uni-notes/uni-notes/docs/Open_Electives/Economics/02 10 Principles.md

 Govt can help improve market outcomes

-1. protect property rights
+1. Protect property rights
-2. generate efficient outcomes, such as prevent
+2. Generate efficient outcomes, such as prevent

-   1. monopoly
+    1. Monopoly
-   2. Tragedy of Commons for CPR(Common Property Resources) for community resources(like fishing ponds, forests), the govt comes in to prevent over-utilization of the resources; supports sustainability
+    2. Tragedy of Commons for CPR(Common Property Resources)

+       For community resources(like fishing ponds, forests), the govt comes in to prevent over-utilization of the resources; supports sustainability

-3. market failure
+3. Market failure

-   1. market fails when it comes to non-excludable commodity
+    1. Market fails when it comes to non-excludable commodity
-   2. govt interferes in fields where private investors are not interested
+    2. Govt interferes in fields where private investors are not interested

-   example
+   Examples

       - national defence
       - community services
       - landscapes
       - fresh air

 4. Promote equality/equity
     1. prevention of trade of whatever is socially harmful (alcohol, drugs)
     2. keeps market's obsession with efficiency at the expensive of equity in check
     3. reduces economic inequality

 5. Socially desirable outcomes